xmatters/xm-labs-consul/README.md

 2. Navigate to the Workflows tab of your xMatters instance
 3. Click Import, and select the zip file you just downloaded
 4. Fill in the recipients in the `xMatters Create Event` step
+5. Get the HTTP Trigger URL and put it in the script that the watch in Consul runs.

 ## Usage